 ABOUT THE PROGRAM

 Unlike traditional thesis-based degrees, the professional master's program does not have a research component.
-Instead, almost half of the coursework consists of hands-on lab training, complemented by a carefully selected array of instructional courses which engage students in developing deep knowledge and practical skills in their chosen area of specialization.
+Instead, almost half of the coursework consists of hands-on lab training, complemented by a carefully selected array of instructional courses which engage students in developing deep knowledge and practical skills in their chosen area of concentration.
 The program is best suited for students who wish to work in industry upon graduation.

 A hallmark of our professional program is the mandatory, paid co-op placement.
 Co-op allows students to tackle real-world scientific, engineering, and socio-economic problems while gaining valuable project management experience and expanding their network of industry contacts.

 The program is challenging and ideal for those with a strong aptitude in computer science or in quantitative fields, such as engineering or mathematics.

 The professional master's program in computer science requires students to complete a minimum of 30 units of graduate work.
 These units are divided as follows:

 - a minimum of 15 credits of graduate course work